Exploring Joint Observation of the CSST Shear and clustering of astrophysical gravitational wave source measurements: Summary and Conclusion

 \section{Summary and Conclusion}

 In this work, we explore a multi-messenger framework cooperating the AGWS clustering measurements of the third generation GW detector networks and the CSST shear measurement to probe the Universe.
 This study presents a robust forecast for cosmological constraints by synergizing the CSST cosmic shear data with AGWS clustering from next-generation detector networks, namely ECS, VKI+C, and HLKI+E configurations.
 The generation of mock data involves computing theoretical angular power spectra for auto- and cross-correlations, incorporating GW selection functions and lensing systematics, then adding realistic noise via Cholesky decomposition of a Gaussian covariance matrix.
-By using the MCMC methods, the joint analysis achieves remarkable precision, notably constraining Hubble constant $H_0$ to $2.2\%$ and dark energy equation of state w to $5.7\%$ with the ECS network, while also providing $\sim5\%$ accuracy on AGWS bias parameters.
+By using the MCMC methods, the joint analysis achieves remarkable precision, notably constraining Hubble constant $H_0$ to $2.2\%$ and dark energy equation of state $w$ to $5.7\%$ with the ECS network, while also providing $\sim5\%$ accuracy on AGWS bias parameters.
 Our analysis demonstrates that the joint observation can provide stringent constraints on cosmological parameters, gravitational wave source populations, and cosmic star formation history.
 These findings position the next-generation GW detectors as powerful tools for the LSS cosmology and compact binary physics.

-In future work, the advanced GW population models, non-constant bias prescriptions, and joint analysis with CMB lensing can be considered.
-The methodology developed here establishes a foundation for exploiting synergies between the GW detections and galaxy surveys, paving the way for 3D cosmic LSS mapping in the multi-messenger era.
+We also notice that some assumptions made in this work can be improved to obtain more reliable and accurate results, especially for the real data analysis in the future.
+For instance, we can adopt more realistic or measured photo-$z$ PDFs for individual sources in the CSST weak lensing survey, instead of assuming a simplified Gaussian distribution.
+Besides, a more reasonable GW detection rate for the BHNS systems can be used in the future to further enhance the reliability of the results.
+Other effects, such as GW detector sensitivity variations across the sky and galaxy survey masks, also need to be carefully considered in the analysis of real data.
+Despite these challenges, the methodology developed in our work establishes a foundation for exploiting synergies between the AGWS detections and weak lensing surveys, paving the way for the LSS mapping in the multi-messenger era.

 The constraint results of the photo-$z$ calibration parameters ($\Delta z$ and $\sigma_z$), the parameter of multiplicative error $m$, and the parameters of systematical noise ($N_{\rm sys}^{gw}$, $N_{\rm add}^{gwwl}$, and $N_{\rm add}^{wl}$) from the mock data of CSST and three GW detector configurations are shown in Figures~\ref{fig_cornerplot5} and \ref{fig_cornerplot6}.